 Ooredoo’s pre-paid customers can activate Ooredoo passport by sending “OP” as SMS to 121, or via Ooredoo mobile app;

 Ooredoo’s post-paid customers can activate Ooredoo passport by sending “OP” for weekly or “OPM” for monthly as SMS to 114, or via Ooredoo mobile app; and

-Vodafone’s Qatar pre-paid and post-paid customers can activate Vodafone passport by dialling *110*110#, or via Vodafone mobile app.
+Vodafone’s Qatar pre-paid and post-paid customers can activate their Vodafone passports by dialling *110*110#, or via Vodafone mobile app.

 Bill shock is a result of using a non-partner network carrier in the destination country.

 Service providers have mechanisms in place to automatically connect consumers to their preferred network partner (if available).
 Consumers should verify with their service providers whether to keep network selection manual or automatic.

 Consumers, who have high-data usage, should continually monitor their balance to avoid incurring high roaming costs outside of their package.

 The CRA strives to help consumers make informed decisions when using roaming packages and services available to them when travelling out of the country as it is vital to stay informed about the data and roaming usage to avoid bill shocks.